Using GPS and Google Maps API in Unity

 table of contents

-This is Matsuyama from the Yokohama office, now the System Development Department.
+This is Matsuyama from the Systems Development Department (formerly the Yokohama Office).

 It's been a while since my last post.

-I'll move away from AR for a moment and write about GPS functionality and Google Maps.
+I'm taking a break from AR for now, and this time I'll be writing about GPS functionality and Google Maps.

 Let's try making something like this.